davidverweij/phone-grown/instructable.md

 - If you are curious about when something happened, the _**[DATA] History**_ tab shows you all past times when one of your IFTTT applets 'triggered'.
 The _**[LOGS]**_ tab shows you when a rule you created in Step 5 was activated and it shows other interactions with the Google Sheet.

 ### Data suggestions
-There are a lot of things you could use your smart display for, and because of that you might not see the wood for the trees.
+There are a lot of things you could use your smart display for, and because of that, you might not see the wood for the trees.
 With IFTTT, some _applets_ are designed to work with specific devices and brands.
-We have listed a number of things that we think might be a bit more relatable and more common to use.
+We have listed several things that we think might be a bit more relatable and more common to use.
 Have a look at these, but foremost, explore, try out and be creative!

 _For example_, you could let your smart display show ...
 - when the [weather changes](https://ifttt.com/weather),